github/open-source-survey/CONTRIBUTING.md

 ## Types of contributions we're looking for

 We're still putting the finishing touches on the survey instrument and aren't quite ready to start collecting survey responses.
-[Sign up for updates](http://opensourcesurvey.org) if you'd like to be notified when the survey is available.
+[Sign up here](http://opensourcesurvey.org) if you'd like to be notified of updates on our progress.

 Right now we're looking for your help in three main areas: